The Secret to Getting More Planned Gifts

 As a fundraiser, you always feel the pressure to find more planned gifts.
 Hopefully, this secret will help you connect to more donors and build your planned giving program.

+An experienced major and planned giving officer called me the other day.
 He was preparing for a lunch-and-learn with his front-line fundraisers and wanted a refresher on the ‘buying signs’ of a likely planned giver.
-They were hoping to connect with donors and hopefully cultivate opportunities for more planned gifts in the future.

 “I’m looking for the things that identify the ideal prospect.
 You know the things to look and listen for: retirement age, absence of children, loss of a spouse, recent sale of a business, vacation properties, etc.”

-Yes, that is the perfect prospect profile, but these just tell you who the prospects could be.
 These data points don’t reveal the reasons why these older, wealthy, heirless donors would want to make give more planned gifts to your org.

 For that information … you need to listen.